Introduction to Clinical Practice

 Overview

-This unit aims to prepare students to be ready as a treating practitioner under supervision in the VU Teaching Clinics, for the Clinical Practice units of the HMHO Masters.
+This unit aims to prepare students to be ready as a treating practitioner under supervision in the Victoria University (VU) Osteopathy Teaching Clinics for the Clinical Practice units of the Master component of the HCOP Bachelor of Science/ Master of Health Science (Osteopathy).
 It aims to integrate the skills and knowledge developed in the previous Clinical Skills, Biomedical Science for Osteopathy, Evidence Based Practice for Osteopathy, and Patient & Health System units.
 Using Case Based Learning and patient simulation students will apply a patient-centred approach, within the osteopathic scope of practice to develop evidence-based management plans.
-Students will also be observing, participating in and reflecting on clinical practice in the VU Teaching Clinics.
+Students will also be observing, participating in and reflecting on clinical practice in the VU Osteopathy Teaching Clinics.

 Learning Outcomes